Vyral/robert-mack/_posts/2020-11-06-are-you-willing-to-take-a-leap-of-faith.md

 1:20—The primary reason potential sellers aren’t selling&nbsp;

-2:17—Why you must take a leap of faith as a seller in this housing market and what options will buy you&nbsp; time to find your next property
+2:17—Why you must take a leap of faith as a seller in this housing market and what options will buy you time to find your next property

 2:43—Tip No. 1: Ask the buyer for a rent-back